libjpeg-turbo/libjpeg-turbo/BUILDING.md

 Building libjpeg-turbo for Android
 ----------------------------------

-Building libjpeg-turbo for Android platforms requires the [Android NDK](https://developer.android.com/tools/sdk/ndk) and autotools.
+Building libjpeg-turbo for Android platforms requires the specific needs.
+[Android NDK](https://developer.android.com/tools/sdk/ndk) and autotools.

 It would be better to generate the toolchains by make_standalone_toolchain.sh or make_standalone_toolchain.py.

 The script shall be copied under the libjpeg-turbo source code top directory